 Note: American Express charges an excise fee of 0.06 cents per point, up to a maximum of $99, when you transfer points to US airlines.

-If you prefer, you can also use points to pay for travel directly through the American Express Travel website, or redeem them for gift cards.
+If you prefer, you can also use points to pay for travel directly through the AMEX travel portal website, or redeem them for gift cards.

 Million Mile Secrets team member Keith transferred American Express Membership Rewards points to Delta to fly Business Class from Newark to Amsterdam on his round-the-world honeymoon!

-I like American Express Membership Rewards points because there are many ways to get them, and sometimes there are transfer bonuses that make your points worth even more.
+I like American Express Membership Rewards points because there are many ways to earn them, and sometimes there are transfer bonuses that make your points worth even more.
 And with so many great transfer partners, you’ll have options for booking lots of fun awards, like flights to New Zealand & Australia!